 That said, you certainly don’t need to know the precise details of all the moves just to get started.

 You can readily pick up a QiGong DVD and enjoy a tremendously relaxing routine.
-And so are these relaxing techniques.
-Take a look.

 Is Taoist Meditation Right For Me?